 Some examples of an eviction attorney

-An eviction attorney is a person who helps you with evicting a tenant from your property.
+An eviction attorney helps you evict a tenant from your property.
 Evictions can be stressful and costly.
-The following is a list of common questions that may be asked by a real estate agent, landlord, or potential buyer when trying to find an eviction attorney.
+The following is a list of common questions that a real estate agent, landlord, or potential buyer may ask when trying to find an eviction attorney.

 How long have you been practicing law?